Protecting

 with us

-We provide you with all the constituent elements of the approach, from the complete specifications to the details of the 46 scoring criteria and labels.
+We provide you with all the components of the approach, from the complete specifications to the details of the 46 rating criteria and labels.

-The specifications detailing the responsible fishing approach initiated by Maison CHANCERELLE are available for consultation by all.
-Companies wishing to adopt it may do so provided they submit to regular audits by Bureau Veritas, the independent control body, which verifies and certifies compliance with practices.
+The specifications detailing the responsible fishing approach initiated by Maison CHANCERELLE are available for all to consult.
+Companies wishing to adopt it may do so provided they submit to regular audits by Bureau Veritas, the independent monitoring body, which verifies and attests to the compliance of practices.

-Previously based on 36 scoring criteria, the approach now comprises 46 criteria, covering the 4 pillars of responsible fishing: marine resource management, product quality, social requirements, and transparency.
+Formerly based on 36 rating criteria, the approach is now broken down into 46 criteria, covering the 4 pillars of responsible fishing: management of marine resources, product quality, social requirements, and transparency.
+The specifications are part of a continuous improvement process, fueled by regular exchanges with organizations (CITPPM, Ifremer, etc.) and NGOs such as WWF and Greenpeace.

-Since 2020, products controlled for responsible fishing are recognizable on shelves thanks to a label affixed to the front or back of the products.
-The mention "controlled by an independent body" guarantees the robustness and reliability of the approach.
+Since 2020, products monitored for responsible fishing have been recognizable on shelves thanks to a label placed on the front or back of the products.
+The mention "controlled by an independent body" guarantees the solidity and reliability of the approach.